NXT TakeOver: Brooklyn II

-NXT TakeOver: Brooklyn II was the 11th NXT TakeOver and second TakeOver: Brooklyn professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-The event aired exclusively on the WWE Network and took place on August 20, 2016, at the Barclays Center in Brooklyn, New York as part of that year's SummerSlam weekend.
+NXT TakeOver: Brooklyn II was a 2016 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the 11th NXT TakeOver event and the second annual TakeOver: Brooklyn.
+It took place on Saturday, August 20, 2016, at the Barclays Center in Brooklyn, New York and aired exclusively on the WWE Network.
+The event was held as part of that year's SummerSlam weekend, and was the second of four consecutive TakeOver: Brooklyn events to take place at the arena.

 Eight matches were contested at the event, including two taped for future episodes of NXT.
 In the main event, Shinsuke Nakamura defeated Samoa Joe to capture the NXT Championship.
 The event is notable for the in-ring debuts of Ember Moon and Bobby Roode.
 It was also Bayley's last match in NXT before she was moved to the main roster on the Raw brand.

 Production

 Background

-The event was held at the Barclays Center in Brooklyn, New York.
+The 11th NXT TakeOver event was the second annual TakeOver: Brooklyn held at the Barclays Center in Brooklyn, New York.

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's then-developmental league NXT held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
-In 2015, NXT held an event titled NXT TakeOver: Brooklyn, which took place at the Barclays Center in Brooklyn, New York and was a support show for that year's SummerSlam pay-per-view.
-Announced on September 28, 2015, a second Brooklyn event, titled Brooklyn II, was scheduled to be held on August 20, 2016, at the same venue and also as a support show for that year's SummerSlam.
-Brooklyn II was the 11th NXT TakeOver event and in turn established TakeOver: Brooklyn as an annual subseries of TakeOvers that were held at the Barclays Center as support shows for WWE's annual SummerSlam.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental brand, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+In 2015, NXT held TakeOver: Brooklyn, which took place at the Barclays Center in Brooklyn, New York and was a support show for that year's SummerSlam for the main roster.
+Announced on September 28, 2015, a second Brooklyn event, titled Brooklyn II, was scheduled to be held on Saturday, August 20, 2016, at the same venue and also as a support show for that year's SummerSlam.
+Brooklyn II was the 11th TakeOver event and in turn established TakeOver: Brooklyn as an annual subseries of TakeOvers that were held at the Barclays Center as support shows for WWE's annual SummerSlam.
 Tickets went on sale on June 11 through Ticketmaster.